adpro99/365ProToolkit/README.md

 # Microsoft 365 Reporting and Mangement Tool

-The 365 Pro Toolkit by [Active Directory](https://activedirectorypro.com) is is a Microsofot 365 Tool to streamline reporting and mamangement tasks.
+The [365 Pro Toolkit](https://activedirectorypro.com/365-pro-toolkit/) a Microsofot 365 Tool to streamline reporting and mamangement tasks.